joshgrib/bn-playground/presentation.md

 * [_] Practice timing

 --
+### Motivation
+* Value of statistical and causal knowledge
+* Ease of access of the web
+* Simple and fast interface

+--
 ### Why should I care?
 * Philosophical basis - causality is important to know how to intervene
 * People not understanding statistics seems to lead to a lot of drama and confusion